openshift-vertx-examples/vertx-secured-http-example/README.md

 # Access the service

-If the pod of the Secured Vert.x Application is running like also the Red Hat SSO Server, you can use one of the bash scripts proposed within the root of the project to access the service.
+If the pod of the Secured Vert.x Application is running like also the Red Hat SSO Server, you can use the bash scripts proposed within the root of the project to access the service.

-Depending which tool you prefer to use (curl or httpie), use one of bash files available and pass as parameters the address of the Red Hat Secured SSO Server and the Secured Vert.x Application.
+use the following bash script and pass as parameters the address of the Red Hat Secured SSO Server and the Secured Vert.x Application.

 ```
-./scripts/httpie/token_req.sh https://secure-sso-ssovertx.e8ca.engint.openshiftapps.com http://vertx-rest-sso.e8ca.engint.openshiftapps.com
-./scripts/curl/token_req.sh https://secure-sso-ssovertx.e8ca.engint.openshiftapps.com http://vertx-rest-sso.e8ca.engint.openshiftapps.com
+./scripts/token_req.sh https://secure-sso-ssovertx.e8ca.engint.openshiftapps.com http://vertx-rest-sso.e8ca.engint.openshiftapps.com
 ```

 The URLs of the Red Hat SSO & Vert.x Application are created according to this convention: